theapache64/ampare/README.md

 Please make sure to update tests as appropriate.

+## 🚀 Chrome Extension Publishing

+This project uses GitHub Actions to automatically publish the Chrome extension to the Chrome Web Store when a new version tag is pushed.

+### Required Secrets

+To enable automatic publishing, you need to set up the following secrets in your GitHub repository:

+- `EXTENSION_ID`: Your Chrome extension ID from the Chrome Web Store
+- `CLIENT_ID`: Google API client ID with access to the Chrome Web Store API
+- `CLIENT_SECRET`: Google API client secret
+- `REFRESH_TOKEN`: OAuth refresh token for authentication

+### Publishing Process

+1. Update the version in `chrome/src/jsMain/resources/manifest.json`
+2. Commit your changes
+3. Tag the commit with a version tag (e.g., `v1.0.2`)
+4. Push the tag to GitHub
+5. The GitHub Actions workflow will automatically build and publish the extension

 ## ❤ Show your support

 Give a ⭐️ if this project helped you!